HalftimeHarry/Fli-Golf-Collaboration/Docs/Strip-Night-Inv-Holes.md

 # Las Vegas Strip Night Invitational - Updated Holes

-## MGM Grand:

-1. **MGM Gateway - Par 4, 420ft**
-   - A challenging opening hole that starts inside the MGM Grand and finishes in the outdoor garden area.

-2. **Lion's Roar - Par 3, 210ft**
-   - A shorter hole that requires precision to navigate around the famous MGM lion statue.

-3. **Grand Poolside - Par 4, 400ft**
-   - A hole that starts inside the hotel and finishes in the outdoor pool area.

-## Aria:

-4. **Aria Ascend - Par 4, 400ft**
-   - A stunning hole that starts inside the Aria and finishes on the roof, with views of the Strip.

-5. **CityCenter View - Par 3, 210ft**
-   - A hole that requires a throw over a water feature to reach the basket.

-6. **Harmon Harmony - Par 4, 420ft**
-   - A hole that starts on the roof of the Aria and finishes in the nearby CityCenter complex.

-## Hilton Grand:

-7. **Hilton Highrise - Par 4, 420ft**
-   - A hole that starts at the top of the Hilton Grand and finishes on the ground level.

-8. **Skyline Swing - Par 3, 210ft**
-   - A hole that requires a throw over the Hilton Grand's pool area.

-9. **Grand Getaway - Par 4, 400ft**
-   - A hole that spans multiple levels of the Hilton Grand.

-## Wynn:

-10. **Wynn Whirlwind - Par 4, 400ft**
-   - A hole that starts inside the Wynn and finishes outside, with a throw over the hotel's water feature.

-11. **Encore Enigma - Par 3, 210ft**
-   - A hole that requires precision to navigate around the Encore's pool area.

-12. **Lake of Dreams - Par 4, 420ft**
-   - A hole that requires a throw over the Wynn's Lake of Dreams.

-## Caesars Palace:

-13. **Caesar's Challenge - Par 4, 420ft**
-   - A hole that starts inside Caesars Palace and finishes outside, with a throw over the hotel's famous fountains.

-14. **Colosseum Clash - Par 3, 210ft**
-   - A hole that requires precision to navigate around the Colosseum at Caesars Palace.

-15. **Palace Pursuit - Par 4, 400ft**
-   - A hole that starts on the roof of Caesars Palace and finishes in the nearby Forum Shops.

-## The Mirage:

-16. **Mirage Mirage - Par 4, 420ft**
-   - A challenging hole that starts inside the Mirage and finishes outside, with a throw over the hotel's volcano.

-17. **Volcano Venture - Par 3, 210ft**
-   - A hole that requires precision to navigate around the Mirage's volcano.

-18. **Siegfried & Roy's Realm - Par 4, 400ft**
-   - A hole that requires a throw over the Mirage's dolphin habitat.

-## The Palms Casino Resort:

-19. **Palms Paradise - Par 4, 420ft**
-   - A hole that starts at the top of The Palms and finishes on the ground level.

-20. **Celebrity Swing - Par 3, 210ft**
-   - A hole that requires a throw over The Palms' pool area.

-21. **Palms Panorama - Par 4, 400ft**
-   - A hole that requires a throw with views of the entire Strip.
+# Las Vegas Disc Golf Tournament

+## MGM Grand

+- **Lion's Roar** - Par 3, 210ft
+  - A precise throw around the MGM lion statue.
+- **MGM Gateway** - Par 3, 210ft
+  - Modified from par 4 to par 3, a throw from inside MGM Grand to the garden area.
+- **Grand Poolside** - Par 3, 210ft
+  - Altered from par 4, a throw from inside the hotel to the outdoor pool area.

+## Aria

+- **CityCenter View** - Par 3, 210ft
+  - A throw over a water feature to the basket.
+- **Aria Ascend** - Par 3, 210ft
+  - Changed from par 4, starts inside Aria, finishes on the roof.
+- **Harmon Harmony** - Par 3, 210ft
+  - Modified from par 4, from the roof of Aria to CityCenter complex.

+## Hilton Grand

+- **Skyline Swing** - Par 3, 210ft
+  - A throw over the Hilton Grand's pool area.
+- **Hilton Highrise** - Par 3, 210ft
+  - Changed from par 4, starts at the top of Hilton Grand to ground level.
+- **Grand Getaway** - Par 3, 210ft
+  - Modified from par 4, spans multiple levels of Hilton Grand.

+## Wynn

+- **Encore Enigma** - Par 3, 210ft
+  - Precision needed to navigate the Encore's pool area.
+- **Wynn Whirlwind** - Par 3, 210ft
+  - Altered from par 4, from inside the Wynn to outside, over a water feature.
+- **Lake of Dreams** - Par 3, 210ft
+  - Changed from par 4, a throw over the Wynn's Lake of Dreams.

+## Caesars Palace

+- **Colosseum Clash** - Par 3, 210ft
+  - Navigating around the Colosseum at Caesars Palace.
+- **Caesar's Challenge** - Par 3, 210ft
+  - Modified from par 4, from inside Caesars Palace to outside, over fountains.
+- **Palace Pursuit** - Par 3, 210ft
+  - Changed from par 4, from the roof of Caesars Palace to the Forum Shops.

+## The Mirage

+- **Volcano Venture** - Par 3, 210ft
+  - Navigating around the Mirage's volcano.
+- **Mirage Mirage** - Par 3, 210ft
+  - Altered from par 4, from inside the Mirage to outside, over the volcano.
+- **Siegfried & Roy's Realm** - Par 3, 210ft
+  - Modified from par 4, a throw over the Mirage's dolphin habitat.

+## The Palms Casino Resort

+- **Celebrity Swing** - Par 3, 210ft
+  - A throw over The Palms' pool area.
+- **Palms Paradise** - Par 3, 210ft
+  - Changed from par 4, from the top of The Palms to ground level.
+- **Palms Panorama** - Par 3, 210ft
+  - Modified from par 4, a throw with views of the entire Strip.

 ## Schedule: